-Salha is four year old girl and the last born in a family of three children.
-Salha is a playful and friendly girl.
-Salha’s father does welding work for a living while her mother sells clothing.
-Her parents' income is not enough to care for their family and afford Salha’s treatment cost.
-They are asking for help.
-Salha was diagnosed with Left Valgus, where her left leg is bowed inward so that her knees touch.
+Latifa is a beautiful young girl and the second born of three children.
+She is charming and bright, and joined the first grade earlier this year.
+Latifa loves to sing the vowels and to color.
+Latifa's father is a casual laborer working at construction sites while her mother sells deep fried cakes outside their home every morning.
+Latifa was diagnosed with bilateral genu varus which causes her legs bow outward at the knees.
+Latifa's mother says she noticed the problem when Latifa was learning to walk.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-As a result, she feels pain and cannot walk long distances.
-Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Salha.
-The procedure is scheduled to take place on September 2nd.
-Treatment will hopefully restore Salha's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
-Salha’s mother says "My daughter walks with a gait and she complains of pain, please help her.”
+As a result, she walks with a challenging gait and has exhaustion and pain.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Latifa.
+The procedure is scheduled to take place on May 20th.
+Treatment will hopefully restore Latifa's mobility, allow her to participate in a variety of activities, and decrease her risk of future complications.
+Latifa’s mother shared, “My daughter is struggling to walk, and her legs get worse every day.
+Please help her.”